peakshift/bitcoin-ux/payments/lightning-architecture.md

 For the majority of eventual users though, much lighter and user-friendly solutions would be needed if the protocol is to be adopted broadly, and this is where we see the various attempts at implementing Lightning Network functionality on end-user devices.

-The aproaches we've seen to date generally fall into one of four categories:
+The approaches we've seen to date generally fall into one of four categories:
 - Full node on-device
 - Partial node on-device
 - Remote controlled node
 - 3rd-party controlled node

-The following section goes into detail on each of these four categories and eventually leads to the conclusion that the future of end-user development will likely end up moving towards approaches like what the Square Crypto team has been spearheading with the Lightning Development Kit (LDK)
+The following sections go into detail on each of these four categories and eventually leads to the conclusion that the future of end-user development will likely end up moving towards approaches like what the Square Crypto team has been spearheading with the Lightning Development Kit (LDK)

 ### Full node on-device